Tommy-Lim/travel-planner/README.md

 ## Challenges

-* **Pulling both forecast and historical weather data for multiple cities at once (multiple, reliant API calls to different urls).** This was particularly challenging due to timing and execution of functions on the server and was handled primarily with Async.
-The Async "waterfall" function was helpful in passing data from one call to another while the "series" function also helped ensure sequencing of execution.
-Lastly, the "concat" function helped improve code structure when passing over an array of urls for a given API call.

-* **Automatically assigning default "home" location based on the user's IP.** Initially, I had default values entered when a user would sign up, but desired the ability to automatically assign them a city.
-Without relying on location permissions, I went to freegeoip.net to find lat/lon data using a user's IP.
+### Automatically assigning default "home" location based on the user's IP.
+Initially, I had default values entered when a user would sign up, but desired the ability to automatically assign them a city.

+To avoid relying on location permissions, I went to freegeoip.net to find lat/lon data using a user's IP.
 Once I had the API wired up, I realized each test user signing up was defaulting to KS... of course, because I was hosting the API call on server and using it's IP.

 So, I looked into implications of running on the client and found with API keys amongst other reasons, it wasn't the best solution.
 Finally, I researched how to extract an IP from a request and was able to plug that into a server-side API call.
 The call extracts lat/lon data then makes a subsequent call to the weather API to assign city and ZIP in desired format.

+### Pulling both forecast and historical weather data for multiple cities at once (multiple, reliant API calls to different urls).
+This was particularly challenging due to the timing and execution of functions on the server, and was handled primarily with Async's different callback-based functions.

+The Async "waterfall" function was helpful in passing data from one call to another while the "series" function also helped ensure sequencing of execution.
+Lastly, the "concat" function helped improve code structure when passing over an array of urls for a given API call.

-* **Setting up models and associations for users and cities.** Key to Travel Easy's functionality is the ability for users to log in and save cities of interest.
+### Setting up models and associations for users and cities.
+Key to Travel Easy's functionality is the ability for users to log in and save cities of interest.

 To make this happen, M:M relationships were built between a user and a city.
 While 1:M could have been sufficient for this task, M:M allows for future features such as looking up all the users that have a certain city saved, thereby creating an additional level of community-type functionality.

 ## In Progress

-* Add Google Flights API and integrate user and airport models to allow users to find and save flight cost data (min, avg, low).
+* Add Google Flights API and integrate user and airport models to allow users to find and save flight cost data (min, avg, high).

-* Add Facebook log in.
+* Add Facebook authorization for sign up and log in.

 ## Contact